scimma/slackbot/README.md

 ## Known Issues:

+* DUPLICATES !!!

+HOPSKOTCH allows for “at least once” delivery semantics [https://scimma.org/hopskotch.html].
+While this is great for not missing alerts, our bot send a message for every alert it receives leading to duplicates.
+Solving that would be too easy so Slack has its own bug to complicate matters [https://github.com/slackapi/bolt-python/issues/764].
+I am going to try to address this issues ASAP since it is cluttering the channel with unnecessary messages.

-* [CURRENTLY DISABLED] Archiving channels after a retraction is very slow right now and will get slower as the number of channels in a workspace increases (due to linear search).
+* [CURRENTLY DISABLED] ARCHIVING CHANNELS

+Archiving channels after a retraction is very slow right now and will get slower as the number of channels in a workspace increases (due to linear search).
 Slack does not currently have api's (that I could find) that can do this efficiently (O(1)) so we might have to build something on our own.
 Once again, this depends on having relatively consistent data formatting (like `PRELIMINARY` alerts for any `superevent id` coming in before `RETRACTION` alerts).
-We hope to iron this out during the engineering run.
+For now, I am just sending the RETRACTION alerts to the respective channels.

+Current method -> get list of all channels -> find id for channel name -> call archive function Issue - Linear time operation in the number for channels in the workspace.
+We wan to avoid this.
+I do not have a good solution yet.
+One possible idea is to store a hash map from super event id to channel id on our end but that does not work with dummy alerts.
+It might work engineering run onwards.

 ## Contributing: